Federal Elections Modernization Act¶

 Offsetting Savings and Economic Value¶

-Administrative efficiency gains: Primary elimination in multi-member districts saves states millions annually in duplicate election infrastructure; standardized ballot access reduces litigation costs; fewer redistricting challenges reduce legal expenses; better legislative efficiency reduces economic costs of dysfunction.
+Administrative efficiency gains: Primary elimination in multi-member districts saves states millions annually in duplicate election infrastructure; standardized ballot access reduces litigation costs; algorithmically neutral districting eliminates redistricting litigation; fewer boundary challenges reduce legal expenses; better legislative efficiency reduces economic costs of dysfunction.

 Talent retention value: Reduced staff turnover saves institutional knowledge and training costs; better compensation reduces dependence on fundraising, freeing time for governance; enhanced capacity improves policy quality, reducing downstream correction costs.